1. Why do AI models hallucinate?

 Related topics

-No, but they can be significantly reduced with grounding and evaluation systems.
+No, but they can be significantly reduced using evaluation layers, better context handling, and system-level guardrails.

 Leave a Comment